johnnynava/shopping-cart/README.md

 Fashion Store I made from scratch using React.
 <br>
-You can add/remove items and then checkout.
+You can add/remove items to your shopping bag and then checkout.

 ## Primary technologies used
 • React.js